Vincit/objection.js/doc/includes/API.md

 Argument|Type|Description
 --------|----|-------------------
-page|number|The index of the page to return pageSize|number|The page size
+page|number|The index of the page to return.
+The index of the first page is 0. pageSize|number|The page size

 ##### Return value